daniel-thompson/pinebook-pro-debian-installer/README.md

 -------

 None... sure there will be the occasional bug fix when needed but this installer is merely a stop gap.
-Once that are enough features in the upstream kernel and the Pinebook Pro has a fully functional u-boot ready to burn to SPI then one should expect the official Debian installer to run unmodified.
+Once there are enough features in the upstream kernel and the Pinebook Pro has a fully functional u-boot ready to burn to SPI then one should expect the official Debian installer to run unmodified.
 At that point this installer will be obsolete... and